iam-prabha/what-am-i-learning/projects/README.md

 ## 📊 Sample Datasets

-Project datasets are stored in the `data/` subdirectory:
+Project datasets are stored in the main `../data/` directory:
 - **yellow_tripdata_2025-03.parquet** - Sample taxi trip data (Parquet format)

-Additional datasets can be found in the main `../data/` directory.
+Additional datasets can also be found in the main `../data/` directory.

 ## 🔧 Technologies Used